theo-obadiah-teguh/BigTwo/README.md

 # BigTwo
-Big two card game implemented with a Java client server model and a Swing GUI.
+A big two card game with multiplayer functionality support for up to four people, implemented with a Java client-server model and a Swing GUI.